Application Security monitoring (ASUs)

 The licenses listed here are unrelated to the Application Security Monitoring ASUs; there is no prerequisite of licensing Application Security Monitoring ASUs to consume Security Posture Mangement (SPM).
 For details on DPS SPM pricing, see Application Security (DPS).

 Runecast® Security Posture Management (SPM) provides continuous monitoring and automated assessment for VMware® and cloud environments.
-With insights into configuration, compliance issues, and risk management, customers can maintain a strong security posture.
+With insights into configuration, compliance issues, and exposure risk assessment, customers can maintain a strong security posture.

 Runecast Security Posture Management (SPM) capabilities